jaspector

 New residential construction and additions; finishing attic, garage, or basement into living space; structural modifications (walls, windows, doors, roofing); decks exceeding 12 inches in height; retaining walls 4 feet or higher; fences over 7 feet tall; hard-wired electrical; plumbing additions/relocations; HVAC; projects disturbing 10+ cubic yards or 500+ sq. ft. of soil.

-Typical processing time is Varies by project complexity; residential simple permits may be same-day to a few days; larger projects several weeks.
+Building permit processing times in Boise, ID typically run Varies by project complexity; residential simple permits may be same-day to a few days; larger projects several weeks.
 Virtual appointments available for application help..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Boise, ID.
 The following work is generally exempt: Painting, flooring, cabinets, countertops, and wall coverings (no framing exposed); Kitchen/bathroom updates without fixture relocation; Low-voltage outdoor lighting; Detached garden sheds 200 sq. ft. or less (outside floodplains); Driveways (Planning approval may still be required); Decks 12 inches or less in height; Fences 7 feet or less; Retaining walls under 4 feet; Non-structural repairs/maintenance.
+When in doubt, confirm with the local building department before starting work.